Copper Mountain (Wyoming): Mining

 Copper Mountain is home to several mines, including those for uranium.

 Three of the four uranium mines in Wyoming are still producing.
 The Arrowhead Mine on Copper Mountain produced around 500,000 pounds of Uranium in the 1960s and 70s.

-Copper Mountain was also mined for iron, some of which were discovered in the 1950s.
+Copper Mountain was also mined for iron, some of which was discovered in the 1950s.

 Radio/Television uses

 Edwards Communications, based in nearby Riverton, Wyoming, operates two radio stations from a tower on Copper Mountain.
 KDNO 101.7 FM is licensed to Thermopolis, while KWYW 99.1 FM is licensed to Lost Cabin.
 When the stations moved their studio location to Main Street in Riverton, both KWYW and KDNO also received upgrades at the time.

 Wyoming Public Radio's KUWT 91.3 FM, licensed to Thermopolis, also broadcasts from the mountain.

 Wyoming Public Radio also has two other stations on Copper Mountain, KTWY 97.1 FM, carrying an adult alternative format known as "Wyoming Sounds", and KWWY 106.5 FM, carrying a classical format.

-The last station that shares a tower on Copper Mountain is known as KUDA (FM), on 89.9 FM, licensed to Bonneville, Wyoming That station is known as "Wyoming's Hot Spot" in reference to the nearby hot springs in Thermopolis.
+The last station that shares a tower on Copper Mountain is known as KUDA (FM), on 89.9 FM, licensed to Bonneville, Wyoming.
+That station is known as "Wyoming's Hot Spot" in reference to the nearby hot springs in Thermopolis.

 In addition to radio stations, Copper Mountain provides a large coverage area for television stations in central Wyoming.
 KFNE Riverton, channel 10, broadcasts from the mountain.
 Casper television stations KTWO-TV and KGWC have translators on the mountain, as does Wyoming Public Television, based out of Lander.